ezagroba/elizabethzagroba.com/pages/Speaking.md

 - I co-organize Friends of Good Software conference ([FroGSConf](https://frogsconf.nl/)).
 - I've spoken at and served on the program committee for [Agile Testing Days](https://agiletestingdays.com/).
 - I've done a bunch of stuff for the [Ministry of Testing](https://www.ministryoftesting.com/): spoken at TestBashes, written articles, had people Ask Me Anything live and on the club, facilitated a 99-minute workshop.
-- I'm an active participant in the Women in Testing Slack community.

 ## Presentations